 Diagnosing Complex Regional Pain Syndrome

 Diagnosing complex regional pain syndrome is necessarily a complex, rigorous process as CRPS/RSD shares many markers common to other diseases.
-In addition to diagnosing CRPS, testing ules out a host of similar conditions like Lyme disease, types of arthritis, muscular disorders, vein clots, or neuropathy.
+In addition to diagnosing CRPS, testing rules out a host of similar conditions such as Lyme disease, types of arthritis, muscular disorders, vein clots, or neuropathy.
 While all of these conditions can also be helped through stem cell therapy, such as stem cell therapy for neuropathy or stem cell therapy for back pain, a sound diagnosis of CRPS helps NSI’s complex regional pain syndrome therapy centers (NSI Stem Cell centers) tailor stem cell therapies to the patient’s best possible advantage, making CRPS treatment more effective.*

 Prognosis For Complex Regional Pain Syndrome Therapy Through Stem Cell Therapy

 The therapy used to address complex regional pain syndrome through stem cell application is one of the great advancements of the regenerative medicine field.
-Not long ago, doctors had no idea how to treat CRPS naturally, but now stem cell therapy is changing the face of modern medicine, not just regarding CRPS/RSD, but for an ever-growing list of injuries, diseases and disorders, whether physical or neurological.
-Today’s stem cell therapies at NSI Stem Cell Centers (NSI’s CRPS therapy centers) have developed exponentially as safe, effective, and fully ethical techniques for dealing with an extensive array of conditions.
+Not long ago, doctors had no idea how to treat CRPS naturally, but now regenerative stem cell therapy is changing the face of modern medicine, not just regarding CRPS/RSD, but for an ever-growing list of injuries, diseases and disorders, whether physical or neurological.
+Today’s stem cell therapies at NSI Stem Cell (NSI’s CRPS therapy centers) have developed exponentially as safe, effective, and fully ethical techniques for dealing with an extensive array of conditions, both neuropathic and otherwise.
 Stem cell therapy for complex regional pain syndrome is a natural extension of these developments.